 - Transaction fees apply unless you use Shopify Payments

-Overall, the Shopify platform makes enterprise level-technology available to businesses of all sizes.
+The Shopify platform makes enterprise-level technology available to businesses of all sizes.
 It is engineered for scalability and reliability.

 4. Dropbox